Do you currently process card payments?

 A payment service provider makes it easier to secure a merchant account by partnering with acquiring banks and taking on responsibilities for them.
 Many PSPs now use pre-existing merchant accounts that are already approved for use.

-Many PSPs enable businesses to take a wide range of payments methods through a single channel.
+Many PSPs enable businesses to take a wide range of payment methods through a single channel.
 They will also make it far easier to add additional payment methods in the future as your business changes or technology advances.

 You can select a PSP that provides all the payment services you require in one contract rather than having to work with several other companies independently.